-Bean, Engaging Ideas, second edition (2011) Moore and O'Neill, Practice in Context (2002) Straub, A Sourcebook for Responding to Student Writing (1999)
+Bean, Engaging Ideas, second edition (2011) Moore and O'Neill, Practice in Context (2002) Dannels, 8 Essential Questions Teachers Ask (2014)

-Also, we'll use readings accessible via university library databases, accessible through the library's E-Reserves, or posted on our wiki.
+Also, we'll use readings accessible via university library databases, readings accessible through the library's E-Reserves on our Blackboard site, or readings linked on our wiki.

-The Assignments and Grade Values, Very Briefly:
+The Assignments and Weights, Very Briefly:

 Teaching Practicum Assignments (3) 25%

-Syllabus Folder 30%
+Syllabus Folder 25%

 Community Contributions (online and in class) 20%

-Exploration Essai Sequence 15%
+Exploration Essai Sequence 20%

 Teaching Exploration Portfolio 10%

-Revisions are always allowed; let me know if you'd like to revise something for a new mark/grade.
+Revisions are always allowed; let me know if you'd like to revise something for a new mark.
 Your final portfolio is due during the last week of class.

 There is no final exam in this class.
-However, in recent years, we've scheduled an all-TA dinner during finals week (615+610); we'll discuss scheduling options a little later in the semester.
+However, as in recent years, we'll schedule an all-TA dinner during finals week (615+610); we'll discuss scheduling options a little later in the semester.